nevansanalytics/GameCo-Excel/README.md

 # GameCo Video Game Popularity Analysis

 ## Objective
 As an analyst for GameCo, this project aims to conduct a descriptive analysis of video game sales data to understand market trends, popular genres, competitors, and sales fluctuations over time.
-Insights derived from this analysis will inform the development of future games.
+Insights derived from this analysis will inform the sales of future games.

 ## Key Questions Explored
 - Are specific game genres more popular than others?